vstehle/SCT_Parser/README.md

 # SCT_Parser

-This is an external Parser script for UEFI SCT.
+This is an external parser script for UEFI SCT.
 (WIP)

 It's designed to read a `.ekl` results log from an UEFI SCT run, and a generated `.seq` from UEFI SCT configurator.